amunategui/amunategui.github.io/_posts/2015-06-12-idea-to-pitch.md

 This may not scale too well as Bing would quickly get upset, but for our purposes it is fine.
 Let's push this out onto the web and get some exposure.

 <BR><BR>
-**Amazon Web Services - Home Away from Home**
+<h2>Amazon Web Services - Home Away from Home</h2>
 <BR><BR>
 Now that we have our web application ready to go, we need the tools to serve it out to the world.
 We’ll start with our <a href='http://aws.amazon.com/' target='_blank'>Amazon Web Service EC2 instance</a>.
 You will need an AWS account to access the site.
 Even though this is all very simple, there are many of these simple steps; if you miss one, it will not work....

+**AWS Console**<br>
 First, log into the AWS console:
 <BR>
 ![plot of logging_on_AWS](../img/posts/idea-to-pitch/logging_on_AWS.png)
 <BR><BR>
-We're going to move fast here, so hold on tight!
+**VPC**<br>
+Select VPC:
 <BR>
 ![plot of choosing_vpc](../img/posts/idea-to-pitch/choosing_vpc.png)
 <BR><BR>
-There are many ways to proceed.
 A virtual private connection (VPC) will determine who and what gets to access our site.
 We will use the wizard and content ourselves with only on VPC.
 In an enterprise-level application, you will want at least 4, 2 to be private and run your database, and two to be public and hold your web-serving application.
 By duplicating the private and public VPCs you can benefit from fail-over and load balancing tools.
 By keeping things simple, we’ll get our instance working in just a few clicks, seriously!

 Start the wizard:
 <BR>